 How Our Options Compared

 Unsurprisingly, the most effective absorbing option in our list of recommendations was the Asics Gel Kayano.
-It was followed shortly by the Nike React Infinity Run.
 When hunting down reasoning for the difference in absorption between shoes, we noticed that the soles were thicker on the Asics option than on its less expensive competitors.
-Still the Nike React Infinity Run was good, and the Hoka One One Bondi did extremely well here also.
-Additionally, the tread pattern of the Nike option was far more minimalist in comparison to the tire-like qualities of the Asics model.

 Caring for Your Running Shoes